 Our weekly status report template covers all the bases and presents information efficiently.
 This template includes major details such as an executive summary, project milestones, issues, risks and past and future projections.

 This status report template also ensures the information is presented in a way that makes the most logical sense.
 The executive summary defines the project and discusses goals and projections.
-It doesn’t make sense to present potential risks and changes to stakeholders before they’re hooked with the executive summary.
+It doesn’t make sense to present potential risks and changes to stakeholders before they’re hooked on the executive summary.

 A project dashboard is one of the most widely used project management tools.
 Our dashboard template is a visual tool to view the project’s current status, health, calendar and more.
 It’s a great complement to our weekly status report template.